 - Ask permission before giving feedback, or when bringing up sensitive topics.
 Sometimes a person isn’t ready to talk about something.
 They might be more receptive later.
 Depending on your role, it may be appropriate to be a bit more firm if they continue to avoid the subject.
 But even then, it’s important to be sensitive to their discomfort.

 - Ask about their reasons for not changing.
 You might think that allowing them to talk about why they don’t want to change would just make things worse.
 But listening to their doubts will let them know that you care and you’re doing your best to be supportive.
 Their doubts won’t go away if they don’t talk about them.
-Doubts can also give you clues for how to find helpful solutions.
+Doubts can also give you clues on how to find helpful solutions.

 - Understand that having mixed feelings is normal.
 Maybe one day they are excited to make a change, and the next it seems like they’re back where they started.
 Or part of them wants to change, but part of them is afraid to.
 Try helping them list the pros and cons of making the change.

-- Give them credit for positive changes they do make.
+- Give them credit for the positive changes they do make.
 Remind them of their past accomplishments to help them believe in themselves.
 If they try something and don’t succeed, give them credit for trying.
 Sometimes little things like getting out of bed or taking a shower can be a big deal for someone dealing with a mental illness.

 - Remember that things that seem small or silly to you might be a big deal for someone else.